TonyaH/hello-world/README.md

 # hello-world
 Testing out my Github skills
-I like using technology to help people with solve pproblems and intitiate change.
+<p>I like using technology to help people with solve problems and intitiate change. </p>